 Alternatively you can use a bottle warmer.

-Never microwave breast milk or heat it directly on the stove.
+Note: Never microwave breast milk or heat it directly on the stove.

-Always check the temperature of the milk, by dripping some onto the inside of your wrist.
+Remember to always check the temperature of the milk, by dripping some onto the inside of your wrist.
 It it just feels warm it is safe for your baby.

 Do not reheat breast milk after it has been warmed and discard it after the feed.